Nbslab/ow_stats_parser/README.md

 2) `pip install -r requirements.txt`
 3) `pip install -r requirements-dev.txt`
 4) `pip install -e .`
-5) At this stage u can test that all setup is fine by running something like 'flake8'
+5) At this stage you can test that all setup is fine by running something like 'flake8'
 6) `pre-commit install` and test it with `pre-commit run --all-files`
 7) Create API credentials by this [guide](https://docs.gspread.org/en/latest/oauth2.html#for-bots-using-service-account)
 8) Move your credentials file to `/gspread_config` directory and rename it to `gspread_config.json`